 18.5.
 Data compilation

-Gaps are filled with national accounts aggregate data when countries fail to report, to be able to produced EU aggregates.
-See details in item 3.1.
-Data description.
+Gaps are filled with national accounts aggregate data when countries fail to report, to be able to produce EU aggregates.
+EFA data on the volume of timber are gapfilled until reference year 2021 using the Carbon Budget Model developed by the Joint Research Centre of the European Commission

 18.6.
 Adjustment

-Aggregates include output, intermediate consumption, gross value added, fixed capital consumption, gross fixed capital formation and different measures of income of forestry and logging.
+Economic aggregates include output, intermediate consumption, gross value added, fixed capital consumption, gross fixed capital formation and different measures of income of forestry and logging.
 The data are in current prices and use the concepts and definitions of National Accounts.
-They are collected as part of European Forest Accounts (EFA), which also covers wooded land, timber, output of the forestry industry by type, and labour input in annual work units (AWU).
-Data on AWU collected in EFA and published in for_awu are harmonized to 1 AWU =1800 working hours a year (i.e. they may differ from nationally published data depending on the conversion factor).
+Employment data includes labour input in annual working units (AWU), they are harmonized to 1 AWU =1800 working hours a year (i.e. they may differ from nationally published data depending on the conversion factor).

 Employment data from Eurostat's Labour Force Survey (LFS) are presented as well, covering estimates of the number of employees in forestry and logging, the manufacture of wood and products of wood and cork, the manufacture of paper and paper products, and the manufacture of furniture.
 There are two separate tables because of the change in the EU's classification of economic activities from NACE Rev. 1.1 to NACE Rev. 2 in 2008.

 Forest accounts provide a detailed view of forest-related assets (land and timber), activities (mainly forestry and logging) and flows of wood products in a structure closely related to, but going beyond, national accounts.
-Forest accounts are thus a satellite account with respect to National Accounts.
+Forest accounts are thus a satellite account with respect to National Accounts, and follow the concepts, definitions and accounting rules of the core national accounts.

 The accounting data present aggregates for the economic activities of forestry and logging in each country.
 The units of data collection should be local kind-of-activity units or enterprises, but not all countries have such information, particularly on the forestry activities of farms mainly engaged in agriculture.